yousefelassal/quote-cron/README.md

 > Think like a man of action; act like a man of thought.

 > To keep your secret is wisdom; but to expect others to keep it is folly.

+> I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.